krishnan-mani/the-cf-workshop/README.md

 A workshop to learn AWS CloudFormation

-The workshop promotes both the knowledge of CloudFormation concepts and skills, as well as good practices (including Continuous Deployment)
+The workshop promotes both the knowledge of CloudFormation concepts and skills, as well as good practices (including Continuous Deployment).
+For best results, templates should be developed and tested incrementally.

-It is structured as a series of *code katas* (see "https://en.wikipedia.org/wiki/Kata_(programming)")
+The workshop is structured as a series of *code katas* (see "https://en.wikipedia.org/wiki/Kata_(programming)")

 Instructions
 ====

 - Review the [goal](doc/goal.md)
-- Planning to achieve the goal may yield a number of stories, similar to [these](doc/stories.md)
+- Engage in some planning to achieve the goal.
+This may yield a number of stories, similar to [these](doc/stories.md)
 - Each story is achieved through a kata.
 Work through the katas sequentially.
 While each kata stands on its own, later katas build upon earlier ones.
 - Instructions for each kata are documented independently, beginning with [kata 1](doc/kata-1/HOW-TO.md)